AxonIQ/reference-guide/configuring-infrastructure-components/command-processing/command-dispatching.md

 The `RetryScheduler` is capable of scheduling retries when command execution has failed.
 When a command fails due to an exception that is explicitly non-transient, no retries are done at all.
 Note that the retry scheduler is only invoked when a command fails due to a `RuntimeException`.
-Checked exceptions are regarded "business exception" and will never trigger a retry.
+Checked exceptions are regarded as a "business exception" and will never trigger a retry.

 Currently two implementations exist:

 1. The `IntervalRetryScheduler` will retry a given command at set intervals until it succeeds, or a maximum number of retries has taken place.
 2. The `ExponentialBackOffIntervalRetryScheduler` retries failed commands with an exponential back-off interval until it succeeds, or a maximum number of retries has taken place.

 **CommandDispatchInterceptor**

 `CommandDispatchInterceptor`s allow modification of `CommandMessage`s prior to dispatching them to the Command Bus.
 In contrast to `CommandDispatchInterceptor`s configured on the Command Bus, these interceptors are only invoked when messages are sent through this Gateway.
-The interceptors can be used to attach metadata to a command or do validation, for example.
+For example, these interceptors could be used to attach metadata to a command or perform validation.

 **CommandCallback**